2mohitarora/genai-demo/0_Initial_Setup.md

 # Initial Setup

-1. Install cursor (Make sure its added to PATH so that you can access it from command line)
+1. Install Cursor or Windsurf (Make sure its added to PATH so that you can access it from command line)
 2. Install node (if not already)
 3. Install git and set it up (if not already)
 4. Install RepoPrompt from https://repoprompt.com/